matter-labs/zksync-docs/content/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 ## Step 3: Adapting `CrowdfundingCampaign.sol` contract for upgradability

-To adapt our `CrowdfundingCampaign.sol` contract for upgradability, we're transitioning to a proxy pattern.
+To adapt our `CrowdfundingCampaign.sol` contract for upgradability, we are transitioning to a proxy pattern.
 This approach separates the contract's logic (which can be upgraded) from its persistent state (stored in the proxy).